graphboltdev/docs/docs/query-inspector/query-details.md

 ![Headers](img/headers.png)

-# Raw Logs
+# CloudWatch Logs
-This includes all the logs related to this query (as seen in AWS CloudWatch).
+This includes all the logs related to this query as seen in AWS CloudWatch.

 ![Raw logs](img/raw-logs.png)